markLaughlin/quizApp/README.md

 This is an interactive app in the form of a quiz.

-It uses JavaScript, jQuery, HTML and CSS
+It uses JavaScript, jQuery, HTML and CSS.

 It was coded from scratch on a Visual Studio Code editor.